Elsevier works with institutions and funding bodies to help authors publishing in our journals comply with open access policies.

 - Make this version publicly available after embargo

-- We currently support CHORUS for the following agencies: Department of Energy, Department of Defense Smithsonian.
+- We currently support CHORUS for the following agencies: Department of Energy, Department of Defense, Smithsonian, National Science Foundation

-- The following agencies will be supported shortly: National Science Foundation, the United States Geological Survey
+- The following agencies will be supported shortly: United States Geological Survey, US Department of Agriculture

 - Deposit in PubMed Central

 Due to the NIH being one of the first federal agencies to have a public access policy, Elsevier has a long standing arrangement to support their public access policy and this allowed us to test and learn how to best support US federally funded authors and agencies.
 In this arrangement we deposit the accepted manuscript on behalf of the author to PubMed Central after 12 months.
 We also deposit gold open access articles immediately.